the-spyke/undercut/README.md

 - [@undercut/push](https://www.npmjs.com/package/@undercut/push) -- provides Push Lines (Observers).
 - [@undercut/utils](https://www.npmjs.com/package/@undercut/utils) -- provides various JavaScript language utilities.

-These packages are the intended way to use `Undercut`.
-They carry `stable ES Next` code in the `ESM` format.
+These packages are the intended way to use `Undercut` and carry `stable ES Next` code in the `ESM` format.
 It is very convenient for apps using Webpack/Babel/etc, and will help to avoid double compilation and deoptimization.
 Only [finished proposals (Stage 4)](https://github.com/tc39/proposals/blob/master/finished-proposals.md) may be used in its codebase.
 The code is universal and may be used in Node/Browser/microwave.
 Don't forget to check that `/node_modules/@undercut/` isn't excluded from compilation and `core-js@3` polyfill or analogue is in place.

+If you're scared of written above, checkout our [CodeSandBox demo](https://codesandbox.io/s/undercut-demo-1up46?fontsize=14&hidenavigation=1&moduleview=1&theme=dark&previewwindow=console) on how easy it's to use.

 Package main entry points are stable, so any export removal/renaming is as a breaking change.